Tej-Deep/Task1_Webpage/Readme.md

 # 2D Project 10.020 Data Driven World

 #### Vocareum
-If you use Vocareum terminal to run your Flask application, you can do so by running the `runflaskvoc.sh` script.
+To use Vocareum terminal to run the Flask application, you can do so by running the `runflaskvoc.sh` script.
 Before running this script, make sure the `voc=True` is set true in the following line inside `Task1_Webpage/app/__init__.py`.

 ```python
 # set voc=False if you run on local computer